bluek8s/kubedirector/README.md

 # Contributing

-Please read through the [CONTRIBUTING](https://github.com/bluek8s/kubedirector/blob/master/CONTRIBUTING.md) guide
+Please read through the [CONTRIBUTING](CONTRIBUTING.md) guide before making a pull request.
+If you run into an issue with the contributing guide, please send a pull request to fix the contributing guide.

 # Code of conduct

-Participation in the Kubernetes community is governed by the [KubeDirector Code of Conduct](https://github.com/bluek8s/kubedirector/blob/master/CODE_OF_CONDUCT.md).
+Participation in the Kubernetes community is governed by the [KubeDirector Code of Conduct](CODE_OF_CONDUCT.md).